 Is it Legal to Remove a Dog from a Hot Car?

-Now for the more difficult questions, because it’s tough to provide a 100% conclusive, clear-cut answer when it comes to the issue of legality.
+Now for the more difficult questions because it’s tough to provide a 100% conclusive, clear-cut answer regarding the issue of legality.
 It’s not that I don’t want to — believe me, I do! — but the law is often ambiguous and subject to interpretation.
 Furthermore, the rules about rescuing dogs from hot cars vary from state to state (even city to city, in some instances).
 And unfortunately, unlike some other good Samaritan rescue operations, getting someone else’s dog out of a dangerously hot car is one of the few instances when your heroics could actually make you vulnerable to legal troubles (or even a physical altercation).

 How State Rules Differ About Rescuing Dogs From Hot Cars

 In states like Arizona and California, ordinary citizens are granted legal immunity if they damage someone’s vehicle to rescue “an animal.”
 While other states, like Illinois, don’t have “good Samaritan” laws that protect ordinary citizens who rescue animals that are trapped in hot cars, they do have provisions that protect law enforcement and other official first responders (like animal control officers) from civil liability.
 And in Indiana, a good Samaritan is partially protected but still legally required to pay half the cost for property damage.